rich-drechsler/bytedump/src/Makefile.md

 it follows to figure out what the shell is really going to do.

 This is a tiny repository that could easily be built any way you choose - even by hand.
-I picked GNU make because I'm comfortable using it and don't mind if it won't work everywhere.
-I'm a retired programmer who's old enough to realize that make is ancient technology, but I still enjoy programming and understand that most of the people writing code today probably need some help with GNU make.
+I picked GNU make for this repository because I'm comfortable using it and fine if it's only available on Linux systems.
+Make is old technology, so most of the people writing code today probably need some help with it.

 An important part of that help involved adding comments to makefiles, and that's where I stumbled into a minor issue that I'll discuss in more detail later in this